jtwleung/Final-Project-SQL/cleaning_data.md

 Note:  I did not action all the items identified above (as indicated in the table above, some were highlighted simply as areas to exercise "<b><font color="red">caution</font></b>" over when running analyses).
 However, below are the queries used to address the items from table above which were deemed issues to be addressed by data cleaning.

-\*** Please note that the complete SQL used to create views for allsessions_clean, analytics_clean and products_clean, are listed at the beginning of the QA.md file.
-The below is simply individualized SQL for each Item in the table above:
+\*** **Note to reader**:  Please note that the complete SQL used to create views for allsessions_clean, analytics_clean and products_clean, are **listed at the beginning of the QA.md file**.
+Ultimately, I decided to approach the creation of the clean tables slightly differently than written below.
+For example, I created views instead of temp tables, and put the clean data back in the original column name, and the former data into a new column name with the "_original" appended.  (e.g. cleaned productquantity goes into column "productquantity" and the former value goes into column "productquantity_original").
+This is a slightly different approach than I indicated in the individual steps listed below because it was easier to run my SQL queries this way.
+I left the original individual steps in this file this way (as suggested by Brian Lynch) to show that I know there are different approaches that can be taken to organizing cleaned data.
+The below is simply individualized SQL to address each Item highlighted in the table above.

 **Item #1**:
 ```SQL